-1. Entity information: Name of entity as on file with the Nevada Secretary of State: InVivo Therapeutics Holdings Corp.
-Entity or Nevada Business Identification Number (NVID): C78 29-2003 Certificate to Accompany Restated Articles or Amended and Restated Articles Restated Articles - No amendments; articles are restated only and are signed officer of the corporation who has been authorized to execute the certificate b (select one) (If amending and restating only, complete section 1, 2 3, 5 and 6) Certificate to Accompany Restated Articles or Amended and Restated Articles are restated only and are signed officer of the corporation who has been authorized to execute the certificate b resolution of the board of directors adopted on: The certificate correctly sets forth the text of the articles or certificate as amen to the date of the certificate.
-Amended and Restated Articles must be included with this filing type.
-3. Type of Amendment Filing Being Completed: (Select only one box) (If amending, complete section 1, 3, 5 and 6.)
-Certificate of Amendment to Articles of Incorporation (Pursulssuance of Stock) The undersigned declare that they constitute at least twifollowing: (Check only one box) incorporators The undersigned affirmatively declare that to the date of this of of the corporation has been issued X Certificate of Amendment to Articles of Incorporation (Pursul 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation that least a majority of the voting power, or such greater proport be required in the case of a vote by classes or series, or as multiple of the articles of incorporation have voted in favor of the amendment of the articles of incorporation and infection of the amendment of the state, if using a modified name in Nevada: board of directors ertificate, no stock ant to NRS 78.385 and oration entitling them to exercise ion of the voting power as may ay be required by the provisions adment is: Majority of outstanding shares Jurisdiction of formation: Changes to takes the following effect: The entity name has been amended.
-The purpose of the entity has been amended.
-The authorized shares have been amended.
-Other: (specify changes) Officer's Statement must be submitted with either a certified copy of of any document, amendatory or otherwise, relating to the original artic creation.
+Entity information: Name of entity as on file with the Nevada Secretary of State: InVivo Therapeutics Holdings Corp.
+Entity or Nevada Business Identification Number (NVID): C7829-2003 Certificate to Accompany Restated Articles or Amended and Restated Articles Restated Articles: (Select one) (If amending and restating only, complete section 1,2 3, 5 and 6) Certificate to Accompany Restated Articles or Amended and Restated Articles of Amended and Restated Articles or Certificate of the corporation who has been authorized to execute the certificate resolution of the board of directors adopted on: The certificate correctly sets forth the text of the articles or certificate as amended and Restated Articles Amended and Restated Articles Restated or Amended and Restated Articles must be included with this filing type.
+3. Type of Amendment Filing Being Completed: Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.380 - Before Issuance of Stock) (Select only one box) The undersigned declare that they constitute at least two-thirds of the following: (If amending, complete section 1, 3, 5 and 6.)
+(Check only one box) incorporators board of directors The undersigned affirmatively declare that to the date of this certificate, no stock of the corporation has been issued Certificate of Amendment to Articles of Incorporation (Pursuant to NRS 78.385 and 78.390 - After Issuance of Stock) The vote by which the stockholders holding shares in the corporation entitling them to exercise at least a majority of the voting power, or such greater proportion of the voting power as may be required in the case of a vote by classes or series, or as may be required by the provisions of the articles of incorporation have voted in favor of the amendment is: [Majority.of] Officer's Statement (foreign qualified entities only) - Name in home state, if using a modified name in Nevada: Jurisdiction of formation: Changes to takes the following effect: ☐ The entity name has been amended. ☐ Dissolution ☐ The purpose of the entity has been amended. ☐ Merger ☐ The authorized shares have been amended. ☐ Conversion Other: (specify changes) Officer's Statement must be submitted with either a certified copy of or a certificate evidencing the filing of any document, amendatory or otherwise, relating to the original articles in the place of the corporations creation.